top of page

 Note that some jurisdictions require user consent for tracking cookies.
 You can implement a cookie consent for Zendesk Guide pages via a third party cookie consent service or with a universal opt-out mechanism to comply with local regulations.

-5 best practices to up your help center game with GA4
+5 best practices to improve your help center with GA4

 There are many ways to optimize your Zendesk help center with advanced analytics.
 Let’s look at the top five ideas to make the most out of your GA4 integration and bring your help center to the next level.